lehtoroni/lmafix/README.md

 ## Roadmap-ish
 At the moment, the tool
+- validates the LMA file:
   - checks if the file could be an LMA file (i.e. has `pages/`)
   - checks if there is an `images/` folder
   - checks if there is a metadata file `worksheet.json`
   - checks if there is a page index `pages.json`
   - checks if metadata is valid JSON
   - checks if page index is valid JSON
   - checks if all indexed pages exist, and if all existing pages are indexed
--
-- checks metadata and page list for anything missing or corrupted
+  - checks if "current page" points to an existing page
-- checks if pages contain valid JSON
+  - checks if all page IDs match to their filenames
   - checks if page content contains certain illegal elements (ie. the math editor box...)

-I also would like the tool to
+- attempts to repair any issues:
+  - rebuilds page index and/or metadata file if necessary
+  - removes illegal saved elements from pages
+  - copies pages & images over to a new file
+  - zips everything up

+TODO:
-- have an "advanced" mode, where you could manipulate some of the data
+- an "advanced" mode, where you could manipulate some of the data
 - handle more and more and more corrupted file cases
+- add some test cases
+- add CLI version? (`lmafix.ts` doesn't care about the environment)

 ## Contributing
 If you have the urge to change or add something, create a fork and a pull request.
 If I don't reply within ...a few months(?), please contact me via email, and I will see if your spaghetti is worth adding to my spaghetti!